What Is Executive Function?

 - Take a step-by-step approach to work.

-- Use tools like time organizers, computers, or watches with alarms.
+- Use tools such as time organizers, computers, or watches with alarms.

 - Make schedules, and look at them several times a day.